ads2280/global-git/README.md

 > Because why should English speakers have all the fun?
 (Spoiler: they shouldn't)

 Finally, you can use Git commands in Spanish, French, Japanese, and even British English without your computer yelling at you in American.
-Born out of a side project during test runs and the revolutionary idea: "wait, is that actually possible?"

-Turns out it was.
-We're as surprised as you are.

 ## ¿Qué es esto?